Canada House: History

 The Canadian High Commission transferred all of its diplomatic functions to Canada House on 15 December 2014.
 The Queen and the Duke of Edinburgh once again officially reopened Canada House on 19 February 2015.

 Current functions

-Canada House is the home of the High Commission of Canada to the United Kingdom.
+Canada House is the home of the High Commission of Canada in the United Kingdom.
 It hosts consular facilities for Canadians to renew passports or apply for emergency assistance, visa and immigration processing services, a military liaison office, trade officers, political officers and a public affairs section.
 Canada House is used for special events, hosting conferences, receptions, lectures and lunches.
 The Canada House Gallery stages exhibitions of historical and contemporary art and artefacts.